tou2/RaspberryPi-WebRTC-Camera/README.md

 To run the server directly for development without installing the service:

-1. Make sure you have installed the dependencies with `./install.sh`.
+1. Make sure you have installed the dependencies and created the virtual environment by running `./install.sh`.
-2. Run the server directly:
+2. Activate the virtual environment:
     ```bash
+    source venv/bin/activate
+    ```
+3. Run the server directly:
+    ```bash
     python3 webrtc_server.py
     ```
-3. Press `Ctrl+C` to stop the server.
+4. Press `Ctrl+C` to stop the server.
+5. When you are finished, you can deactivate the virtual environment by simply running:
+    ```bash
+    deactivate
+    ```